-This Global Anti-Human Trafficking and Human Rights statement (the "Statement") concerns the Anti-Human Trafficking1 and Human Rights Program ("the Program") that Otis, including its subsidiaries, has implemented pursuant to the United Kingdom Modern Slavery Act (2015), the Australian Modern Slavery Act 2018(Cth), Norwegian Transparency Act (2022), Forced Labour and Child Labour in Canadian Supply Chains Act (2023), Swiss Ordinance on Conflict Minerals and Child Labour (2021), and all other relevant legislation2, including our various commitments and actions to promote respect for human rights and decent working conditions across our operations and supply chain.
+This Fighting Against Forced Labour and Child Labour in Supply Chains Act Report (the "Statement") concerns the Anti-Human Trafficking1 and Human Rights Program ("the Program") that Otis, including its subsidiaries, has implemented pursuant to the United Kingdom Modern Slavery Act (2015), the Australian Modern Slavery Act (2018), Norwegian Transparency Act (2022), Forced Labour and Child Labour in Canadian Supply Chains Act (2023), Swiss Ordinance on Conflict Minerals and Child Labour (2021), and all other relevant legislation2, including our various commitments and actions to promote respect for human rights and decent working conditions across our operations and supply chain.

-Otis Elevator Company Pty Ltd including all of its Related Bodies Corporate as defined in section 50 of the Corporations Act 2001 (Cth) is a subsidiary of Otis Worldwide Corporation ("the Company", "Otis", "We", "Us", "Our").
-The information provided in this Statement describes Otis' Program during the financial year ending December 31, 2023 (the "Reporting Period") and the steps we have taken during the Reporting Period to reduce the risk of human trafficking and other human rights risks in our global supply chain.
+Otis Canada Inc., is a subsidiary of Otis Worldwide Corporation ("the Company", "Otis", "We", "Us", "Our").
+The information provided in this Statement describes Otis' Program during the financial year ending December 31, 2024 (the "Reporting Period") and the steps we have taken during the Reporting Period to reduce the risk of human trafficking and other human rights risks in our global supply chain.

-Otis Elevator Company Pty Ltd and Otis Worldwide Corporation follow the same policies and processes and have many shared suppliers, and therefore this statement provides a consolidated description of the actions we have taken in this area.
+Otis Canada Inc., and Otis Worldwide Corporation follow the same policies and processes and have many shared suppliers, and therefore this statement provides a consolidated description of the actions we have taken in this area.